hermensbas/cmangos-issues-wiki/Detailed-installation-guide-for-Microsoft-Windows.md

 ### Running

 - In the Windows Explorer, navigate to `C:\mangos\mangos-VERSION\bin\x64_Release` (or the directory you extracted the precompiled binaries to).
-You have two options of doing the start up:
+You have two options of doing the startup:

 1. **Manual:** Run from Git Bash
     -  **Right-Click** into the empty area and select **Git Bash Here**.